JRCSTU/CO2MPAS-TA/doc/tutorial.rst

        :alt: |co2mpas| configuration file
        :align: center

-    - Run you input file as described in the `Engineering mode`_ section.

 .. admonition:: conf.yaml

-    - **conf.yaml works ONLY in engineering mode.**
     - the file will be rewritten every time you upload a new one, and it will always be named conf.yaml